PyTables/PyTables/doc/source/usersguide/optimization.rst

     Cache  &  & 14 & 14 & 0.53 & 0.52 & 65 & 73 & 1.35 & 0.68 \\
     \hline
     \end{tabulary}

+    \end{threeparttable}
     \\
+    \\

-From the data in Table 1, one can see that when the number of objects that you are dealing with does fit in cache, you will get better access times to them.
+From the data in :ref:`table <optimization_table_1>`, one can see that when the number of objects that you are dealing with does fit in cache, you will get better access times to them.
 Also, incrementing the node cache size effectively consumes more memory *only* if the total nodes exceeds the slots in cache; otherwise the memory consumption remains the same.
 It is also worth noting that